 - ¾ cup roughly chopped baby corn

-- Preheat oven to broiler.
+- Preheat oven to broiler and place the oven rack on the top rack.
 Line a baking sheet with a silpat.

 - In a small bowl, whisk together, sweet chili sauce, soy sauce, vinegar, sugar, onion powder, and garlic powder.